This post is also available in: Português

 We, Brazilians, are very superstitious people and also follow some other traditions on NYE, such as jumping 7 little waves at exactly midnight and throw flowers and other things on the Ocean as a gesture to Iemanjá, the Goddess of the sea in the Candomblé religion.
 Oh God, how much we miss Brazil!

-New Year Tradition in Denmark: Breaking some dishes
+Traditions for new years day in Denmark: Breaking some dishes

 The Danish also celebrate the beginning of the New Year jumping from a chair at exactly midnight.